-- 4.1 License Fee.
+4.1 License Fee.
 In consideration of the license and rights granted pursuant to Section 2 above, Licensee shall pay to Licensor a one-time license fee for the Licensed Software in the amount of Three Thousand Five Hundred Dollars (\$3,500.00).
 The license fee shall be due and payable within thirty (30) days of the Effective Date and prior to the delivery of the Licensed Software.
-Licensee acknowledges that the grant of the license for the Licensed Software is an accommodation to Licensee and other public agencies to avoid the duplication of cost and effort to develop similar programs and that the Licensee Fee is intended to reimburse Licensor for a portion of its costs in the development of the Licensed Software and does not reflect the market value of the Licensed Software or any profit to Licensor. - 4.2 Taxes.
+Licensee acknowledges that the grant of the license for the Licensed Software is an accommodation to Licensee and other public agencies to avoid the duplication of cost and effort to develop similar programs and that the Licensee Fee is intended to reimburse Licensor for a portion of its costs in the development of the Licensed Software or any profit to Licensor.

+4.2 Taxes.
 Licensee shall be solely responsible for the payment of all sales, use or other taxes which are applicable to the payment of the licensee fee and the use of the Licensed Software and shall indemnify and defend Licensor from any claim for such taxes by any taxing authority.